jagrutimetaliya/tailwind-basic-with-responsive/README.md

 ```
 npm init -y
 npm install -D tailwindcss postcss autoprefixer vite
+npx tailwindcss init -p
 ```
+> Note : we are setup our frontend tooling with vite, we have created dev script that runs in a vite server and while init time we have set -p for the PostCSS
- add `"dev": "vite"` to your package.json scripts sections, now it will be something like:
+Add `"dev": "vite"` to your package.json scripts sections, now it will be something like:

  ```
 {